iotaledger/iota/crates/iota-analytics-indexer/README.md

 * Exports data from the IOTA network to a remote big object store
 * Provides BigQuery and Snowflake schemas for the exported data

+> [!NOTE]
-> Note: BigQuery and Snowflake are cloud-based data warehousing solutions.
+> BigQuery and Snowflake are cloud-based data warehousing solutions.
 > After getting data there one can analyse it in the cloud using SQL queries.
 >
 > BigQuery is part of Google Cloud Platform: [https://cloud.google.com/bigquery]